tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_combine_swagger_and_guide.md

 ## Option 6: Change perspectives &mdash; Having two sites isn't so bad {#option6}

 Finally, ask yourself, what's so bad about having two different sites?
-One site for your reference information, and another for your [non-reference documentation](docnonref.html).
+One site for your reference information, and another for your [conceptual documentation](docconceptual.html).
 Programmers might find the Swagger-based reference information convenient because it distills and simplifies the body of information.
 Rather than having a massive site to navigate, the Swagger output provides the core reference information they need.
-When they want non-reference information, they can consult the accompanying guide.
+When they want conceptual information, they can consult the accompanying guide.
 Think of the Swagger UI output as your API's [quick reference guide](docapis_doc_quick_reference.html).

 The truth is that programmers have been operating this way for years with [Javadocs](nativelibraryapis_create_javadoc.html), [Doxygen](nativelibraryapis_doxygen.html), and other [document-generator tools](https://en.wikipedia.org/wiki/Comparison_of_documentation_generators) that generate documentation from Java, C++, C#, Python, Ruby, and other programming sources.
 Auto-generating the reference information from source code into a standalone output is extremely common and wouldn't be viewed as a fragmented information experience by programmers.

 So in the end, instead of feeling that having two outputs is fragmented or disjointed, reframe your perspective.
 Your Swagger output provides a clear go-to source for reference information about the endpoints, parameters, requests, and responses.
-The rest of your docs provide tutorials and other non-reference information.
+The rest of your docs provide tutorials and other conceptual information.
 Your two outputs just became an organizational strategy for your documentation.

 ## Next steps